MM (TV channel)

-MMTV (ММ) is a Bulgarian 24/7 online TV channel and website www.mmtvmusic.com first established as a cable and satellite music television channel in 1997.
-In the early 2000s, MM had a profound impact on the Bulgarian music industry and popular culture with its annual music awards becoming one of the most important events on the modern Bulgarian music scene.
+MMTV (ММ) was a Bulgarian 24/7 online TV channel that started as cable and satellite music television channel in 1997 and had a profound impact on the modern popular culture in Bulgaria.
+The MM Annual Music Awards were at their time the most important event in the Bulgarian music scene.

 History

-MM was created by Krasen Karaychev and Toni Tanov in 1997 as the first Bulgarian television channel to play music videos guided by on-air hosts known as VJs with a television programming similar to MTV's .In 1998 several new faces joined the television (Radoslav Kavaldjiev -Roro, Rumyana Blagoeva -Rumi, Stefka Gagamova - Guti, Vasil Katincharov, Mihail Vuchkov etc) and a lot of TV shows were created which appealed to the younger and more diverse audience.
-Soon MM expanded into a nationwide cable television channel and the first MM Television Music Awards were held in 1999.
-They were the most recognised music award given to the local artists until 2008.
+MM was created by Vihren Karaytchev and Toni Tanov in 1997 as the first Bulgarian television channel to play music videos, the program being similar to MTV's, presented real-time by hosts known as VJs.
+Nelly Ifandieva was MM's first host, soon joined by Ina Grigorova, Kiril Bozhilov-Kiko and Stoyan Mihalev.
+In the spring of 1998, Yana Krispin was welcomed as a host, followed by Radoslav Kavaldjiev-Roro, Rumyana Blagoeva-Rumi, Stefka Gagamova-Guti, Milena Alexandrova - Alex, Vasil Katincharov, Mihail Vuchkov and many more.
+MM produced a variety of TV shows appealing to diverse audiences.
+A year after its launch, MM started its national broadcast.

+MM's first Annual Music Awards were held in 1999, establishing the media as the leader in Bulgaria's entertainment industry until it was discontinued in 2010.

 By the early 2000s, MM Television was broadcast by more than 160 cable and satellite operators in Bulgaria reaching a potential audience of 4.3 million people.
-In 2003, it started a sister channel - M2, which purpose was to play only music videos performed by Bulgarian bands and artists.
-In 2005 MM Television also founded its own record label - MM Records.
+In 2003, it started a sister channel - M2, which only played the videos of Bulgarian bands and artists.
+In 2005 MM founded MM Records, a proprietary record label.